alphastrata/shadplay/bevy-shaders-cheatsheet.md

 `fn step(limit, value)` any `value` under the `limit` will return a `0.0`, anything above `value` a `1.0`;
 available on `f32, vecN<T>` i.e all `vec2/3/4` types with any `isize/usize/f32` etc.

-> can be useful to replace `if` statements, because a numerical solve is (rumoured to be) superior in performance to a branch:
+> can be useful to replace `if` statements, because a numerical solve is (rumoured to be) superiour in performance to a branch:

 ```rust
 // From the dotted_line.wgsl mentioned elsewhere in this guide.